Personal and Home Care Products

 China

-Based on data retrieved from China’s National Medical Products Administration (NMPA), three new cosmetic ingredients have successfully been filed between December 1 and December 3, 2025.
+Based on data retrieved from China’s National Medical Products Administration (NMPA), seven new cosmetic ingredients have been filed between February 1 and 5, 2026.
 Detailed information is provided in the table below.
 At present, the associated technical specifications have not been made public, and the ingredient has not yet entered the post-filing monitoring period.
-As of now, a total of 152 new cosmetic ingredients have been successfully filed in 2025.
+As of now in 2026, a total of 26 new cosmetic ingredients have been filed.